Choosing a model

 or tool

 , we will prefill the assistant message to force a tool to be used.
-This means that the models will not emit a chain-of-thought text
+This means that the models will not emit a natural language response or explanation before tool_use

 content blocks, even if explicitly asked to do so.